 Note: This page is a sample from our popular Maui Snorkeling Guide eBook available here.

 The snorkeling is on the north end of the beach around Black Rock, the rocky point.
-Black Rock itself is considered a Hawaiian historic area and the Hawaiian name is Pu'u Keka'a.
-We find the snorkeling here to be good, but not great.
+Black Rock itself is considered a Hawaiian historic area and the Hawaiian name is Pu’u Keka’a.
+We find snorkeling Black Rock to be good, but not great.
 There is really no reef to speak of, just a little coral on the rock wall, and lots of fish.
 The snorkeling is along the wall, and out around the point where there can be a very strong current, so stay aware and only go out if it is calm.

 Ka’anapali Beach is home to some ritzy dining, hotels, and shopping.
-The resorts on the north end of the very long Ka’anapali Beach, within a reasonable walk of snorkeling Black Rock, are Sheraton Maui Resort & Spa, Ka’anapali Beach Hotel, Aston at The Whaler on Ka’anapali Beach, and The Westin Maui Resort & Spa.
+The resorts on the north end of the very long Ka’anapali Beach, within a reasonable walk of snorkeling Black Rock, are Sheraton Maui Resort and Spa, Ka’anapali Beach Hotel, Aston at The Whaler on Ka’anapali Beach, and The Westin Maui Resort and Spa.
 Several big catamarans come to shore on this beach to pick up and drop off charter guests, as well.

 If you are not staying at a resort in the area, you can still access this snorkel spot.
 There is a public parking option, though it is limited, so it is best to come early to guarantee parking.

 From the parking garage (described in the driving directions below), walk out and around to the right.
 There is a 750 foot long sidewalk, marked by a blue shoreline access sign (No. 213), that leads you to the beach.
 Once you reach the beach you need to walk to the right another 750 feet on the beach to get to the water entrance for snorkeling Black Rock.

 Hey, if you find this info helpful, you should sign up for our free monthly newsletter.